 Honors seminars are elective, one-credit hour courses open to all Honors College students, but usually taken by sophomores and juniors.
 The Seminars are graded on a Satisfactory (S)/Unsatisfactory (U) basis.
 Teaching an Honors Seminar is an opportunity to share a favorite topic with a small class of Honors College students in a one-hour-per-week meeting.
 Faculty members from almost every UIC college have enjoyed teaching our students in a seminar, several more than once.
 A historical list is available for your reference here.
 We encourage proposals that (1) offer unique perspectives on issues that are unlikely to be addressed in traditional course offerings; (2) offer an interdisciplinary perspective with novel insights into practical or scholarly problems; or (3) bring real-world experience into theories or translate theory into practice.
 Students’ active engagement in the class is indispensable in making the seminar a success.
 For more information, please refer to the Honors College Seminar Policy.
 If you are interested in teaching an Honors seminar, please use the seminar proposal form, whether you have taught the seminar in the past or it is a new topic.
 For your reference, we are providing you with a couple of sample seminar proposals:

-Please email your proposals to Associate Dean Prof. Sloan Williams, who you can contact now with any questions, at email@example.com or 312-413-2260.
-You may also direct inquire concerning curriculum matters to Eliza Callahan, Academic Advisor and Program Specialist, at firstname.lastname@example.org or 312-413-2260.
-All course proposals will be carefully reviewed by the Honors College Education Policy Committee.
+Please email your proposals and your CV to Michele McCrillis, Assistant Dean of Curriculum, who you can contact with any questions at firstname.lastname@example.org or at 312-413-8661.
+All course proposals will be carefully reviewed by the Honors College Educational Policy Council.